hertz30/hertz30.github.io/Mask-Scalper.md

 * We had a strict 48-hour deadline for the Global Game Jam.
 I was the most experienced game developer on this team, so I was also in charge of task delegation and version control, ensuring a polished build was ready for the final GGJ presentation.
 * Directed a cross-functional team of four: Nicholas (Developer), Trent (Artist), and Austin (Composer), as well as myself.
     * Trent Mason worked on assets, models, and textures for the game, including many of the sound effects we used.
     * Austin Hawkesworth made our music, which really sets the tone for the game.
-He also planned out our UI, and will also be making our trailer for the Steam release.
+He also planned out our UI and wrote the story presented in the intro cutscene.
+He will be making our trailer for the Steam release.
     * Nicholas Kajiwara did a bit of everything, he worked on the intro/outro sequences of the game and did a great job.
 He also implemented a lot of sounds throughout the game, and compressed a lot of textures as well as did some art to achieve the low-fidelity artstyle that we were going for.
 * For our presentation, I was the only available representative, so I was responsible for polishing the demo, publishing a build, and presenting the project as the team lead.
 I also spearheaded the effort to bring the game to Steam.